 TIP: Meet new friends in our Facebook group and consider sharing a house together- save money and have a ton more fun!

 There are also villas on Dataw Island and campsites at Hunting Island State Park.

 Budgeting for Your Weekend

 About 75% of our registrants come from out of town (49 states and 17 countries in 2018!)
 They tell us that $300-$500 pretty much sums up your weekend expenses (especially if you buddy up on accommodations).

 - Use our Facebook group to meet your new besties and save money by carpooling down here with folks in your area.

 - Go in on a beach house or condo and save even more money– splitting up a bigger place that sleeps several people is much cheaper AND you can have breakfast and dinner at home vs going out to eat.

 Immediately.
 It’s beautiful here.

-And you’ll probably want to stick around for our beach bash on Sunday (that’s the party after the other party).
+And you’ll probably want to stick around for all the post-race festivities on Sunday.
 So yeah, try to stay until Monday if you can.

 If you decide to stay longer, you’ll be in good company.
 Tons of our peeps stick around after the blisters have healed and make the best weekend of their life, the best week of their life!